 \subsection{Reconstruction of the kinematic variables at the detector level}

-The kinematics of the DIS events are reconstructed in the collider experiment by identifying and measuring the momentum of the scattered lepton $l^\prime$ and/or the measurements of the hadronic final state ($\mathcal{H}$).
+The kinematics of the DIS events are reconstructed in collider experiments by identifying and measuring the momentum of the scattered lepton $l^\prime$ and/or the measurements of the hadronic final state ($\mathcal{H}$).
 The identification of the scattered lepton is ambiguous even at the particle level of the simulated DIS collision events.
 The same ambiguity is present in the reconstructed real and simulated data at the detector level.
-Therefore, the identification of the scattered electron candidate for the purposes of physics analyses is a complicated task on itself and was a subject of multiple studies in the past, some of which also involved the neural network-related techniques~\cite{Abramowicz:1995zi}.
-In our paper, we rely on the standard method of the electron identification at the ZEUS experiment (ZEUS) and discuss solely the reconstruction of the kinematic variables using the identified electron and other measured quantities.
+Therefore, the identification of the scattered electron candidate for the purposes of physics analyses is a complicated task on itself and was a subject of multiple studies in the past, some of which also involved neural network-related techniques~\cite{Abramowicz:1995zi}.
+In our paper, we rely on the standard method of the electron identification at the ZEUS experiment~\cite{Abramowicz:1995zi} and discuss solely the reconstruction of the kinematic variables using the identified electron and other quantities measured in the detector.

-The physics analyses performed in the experiments at HERA revealed that the following quantities could provide information for the calculations of the kinematic observables: \begin{itemize} \item The energy ($E_{l^\prime}$) and polar angle ($\theta_{l^\prime}$) of the scattered electron.
+The physics analyses performed in the experiments at HERA relied on the following quantities for the calculation of the kinematic observables $x$ and $Q^2$: \begin{itemize} \item The energy ($E_{l^\prime}$) and polar angle ($\theta_{l^\prime}$) of the scattered electron.
 Most of the DIS experiments are equipped to register the scattered electron using the tracking and calorimeter detector subsystems.
-While the tracking system is able to provide the information on the momentum of the scattered electron, the calorimeter system can be used to estimate the energy of the electron and the total energy of the collinear radiation emitted by the electron.
+While the tracking system is able to provide information on the momentum of the scattered electron, the calorimeter system can be used to estimate the energy of the electron and the total energy of the collinear radiation emitted by the electron.
 At the detector level, the estimation of these energies can be done by comparing the momentum of the electron reconstructed in the tracking system and the energy deposits registered in the calorimeter system around the extrapolated path of the electron in the calorimeter. \item The energy of the HFS expressed in terms of the following convenient variables:

 and

 \end{itemize} where the sums run over the registered objects $i$ excluding the scattered electron.
 Depending on the analysis requirements, the used objects could be either registered tracks, energy deposits in the calorimeter system, or a combination of both.